EpicToolsOnline/QuickStartWeb/README.md

 # QuickStartWeb
-The web page for Quickstart
+The web page for Quickstart which is a quick and easy ninite style app